Vishnuxx/Android-Study-Jams/README.md

 - Emergency Alert System
 - Notifying Driver about skipping a student boarding point.
 - Informing Campus about late arrival with new ETA.
+- Informs the nearby buses in emergency situations
+- Build NFC and QR code system
+- Build a new category of user which will be mainly used by bus administrators and institution owners to schedule and control drivers
+- some security improvements and enhanced backend system design